Should You Hire a Wrongful Termination Lawyer?

-Lenzo says that the answer to this question “is far from clear cut … depending on a lot of fact-specific circumstances,” such as who made the decision or where the decision took effect.
+Lenzo says that the answer to this question “is far from clear cut and depends on a lot of fact-specific circumstances,” such as who made the adverse employment decision or where the decision took effect.

 If you work remotely and have experienced wrongful termination, this complication makes speaking with an attorney even more worthwhile.

-If you are a victim of wrongful termination, you may be wondering what your legal options are against your former employer.
-Getting legal advice from a wrongful termination attorney is essential.
+If you’re a victim of wrongful termination and curious about what your legal options are against your former employer, getting legal advice early on is essential.

-Many attorneys provide free initial consultations to prospective clients.
-These free consultations allow the attorney to hear the facts of your case and for you to determine if the attorney meets your needs.
+An employment attorney with experience in wrongful termination can help you understand your state’s wrongful termination laws and assess your case.
+Many attorneys provide free initial consultations to hear the facts of your case and for you to determine if the attorney meets your needs.